juanfresia/git-challenge/challenge-4/README.md

-# Reverting the history
+# Someone else changed the history

+Oh, not again...
+Fortunately, you've *not* screwed it up this time, someone else has done it for you!

-You've just screwed it up, again!!
-You pushed a commit that never should've gone to master.
+While you were working (and committed!) the next set of changes, your co-worker (let's just call her Weathley) pushed a commit that never should've gone to master.

-Last time you erased a commit from the remote history people started complaining they got things messed up.
-You learned from your mistakes, now you are going to revert the changes without altering the history.

-Revert the last commit, that is, push a _new_ commit that undoes its changes.
+You have this commit in your local history, but Weathley removed it from the remote, so things are not that easy to fix... but you have to do it or else re-do your changes.

+You have to somehow _remove_ Wheatley's ghost commit from your history _before_ pushing your changes to the remote.

 After you are done, run the `check_challenge` command to check if you passed the challenge.